jdtuck/fdasrvf_MATLAB/README.md

 1. Download zip or tar.gz of package or clone repository
 2. Run setup.m to setup paths and compile MEX functions
   NOTE: Armadillo c++ library required for bayesian code.
-3. NOTE: After `buildtool`, you can use setup_paths.m to set paths as needed.
+3. NOTE: After `buildtool`, you can use setup_paths.m to set paths as needed or just open the project file.
 4. Simple example for alignmment in example.m

 ------------------------------------------------------------------------------